Alerting

 Screenshot of Raygun Alerting conditions module with Latest Deployments enabled

 Filters allow further granularity to the alert condition, and multiple filters can be combined to narrow in on very specific events.
 The available filters depend on the condition you've selected, some are only available for Crash Reporting and some only for RUM enabled applications.
+Each filter can be set to either include or exclude events that match the specified criteria.

 Screenshot of Raygun Alerting filters module